Everglades Technical Oversight Committee (TOC)

 TP Compliance Table

-- Provisional Shark River Slough TP Tracking Report, First Quarter 2017 – Method 1 and 2 [PDF]
+- Provisional Shark River Slough TP Tracking Report, Third Quarter 2017 – Method 1 and 2 [PDF]

 Settlement Agreement Reports and Related Documents

 - Settlement Agreement Report, July - September 2017 [PDF]

 - Quality Assessment Report for Water Quality Monitoring, July - September 2017